Perejil Island: Sovereignty

 Perejil Island has no permanent human population.
 Goats are pastured there, and the Moroccan government expressed worries that smugglers and terrorists, in addition to illegal immigrants, were using the island.
 The island is well monitored from both sides in order to maintain the status quo that leaves it deserted and virtually a no man's land.

-Morocco want to control the Spanish cities Ceuta and Melilla along with several small rocks and islets off the coast of Morocco.
+Morocco wants to control the Spanish cities Ceuta and Melilla along with several small rocks and islets off the coast of Morocco.
 The crisis over Perejil Island was seen by the Spanish government as a way for Morocco to test the waters in regard to Spain's will to defend Ceuta and Melilla.

 Migration

 In June 2014, Spain requested that the Moroccan forces enter the island to expel sub-Saharan migrants.

 Popular culture

 The international incident is recounted in a 2016 film, La Isla, which is largely based on the facts of the dispute.